finopsfoundation/framework/_vendor-members/doit-international.md

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
+product-overview: |
-product-overview: "The DoiT Cloud Management Platform (CMP) is an ML-powered, intelligent platform that enables FinOps-minded companies to:
+  The DoiT Cloud Management Platform (CMP) is an ML-powered, intelligent platform that enables FinOps-minded companies to:

   1) Allocate, budget, forecast, and report on cloud costs in a manner that aligns directly to how their business is organized

   2) Find opportunities to optimize their multi-cloud spend and directly save operating costs

   3) Define the rules by which their cloud environment should operate, proactively alert them when things inevitably change, and take corrective action appropriately

   4) Automatically detect operating anomalies that clients may not be looking for

   5) Create and manage temporary cloud environments that are securely governed

-6) Maintain a direct line of support and services communication to our global team of Cloud Ops and FinOps experts at DoiT"
+  6) Maintain a direct line of support and services communication to our global team of Cloud Ops and FinOps experts at DoiT

 product-video-url: Available upon request

 # Related product or service resources, the titles will have associated URLs, e.g. product
 product-resources:
-- title:
+- title: Help Center for all things Cloud Management Platform
   url: "https://help.doit-intl.com/"
-- title:
+- title: Cloud Management Platform API Developer Hub
   url: "https://developer.doit-intl.com/"
-- title:
-  url:

 # Supported functions in the framework by the product(s) or service, these need to match the menu spelling to add a link automatically, ones listed are examples
 supported-functions: